Global Water Futures Program

 The program developed 64 projects and core teams, supported operation of 76 scientific observatories and research stations, and has trained 552 student researchers.
 These involved collaboration with international partners, especially in mountain hydrology.
 The program's work in computational hydrology is especially recognized for its work on models that are applicable internationally.
 Standards for data management and a common catalogue were developed to preserve access to datasets produced by individual projects.

-Global Water Futures has also helped to inform development of the Canada Water Agency, a new federal institution intended to address fragmentation of water management in Canada.
+Global Water Futures also helped to inform development of the Canada Water Agency, a new federal institution intended to address fragmentation of water management in Canada.

 Outputs from Global Water Futures findings include peer-reviewed journal articles, conference papers, datasets, and predictive models and tools related to climate that are being applied both within and outside of Canada.
 Six annual open science meetings allowed dissemination and discussion of the program work with academic researchers and practitioners.
 A special project partnered scientists with artists to create paintings and other art that reflected the themes of the Global Water Futures program.

 Also of note was adaptation in 2020 of the project, Next generation solutions to ensure healthy water resources for future generations, to provide Covid-19 wastewater surveillance results to major Saskatchewan urban centres, work that continued into 2023.